 We don’t seek to make sweeping generalizations that paint a whole gender in one way or another.
-We instead seek to present a range of research backed arguments explaining how differently a large proportion of men and women behave when buying online.
+We seek instead to present a range of research explaining how differently a large proportion of men and women behave when buying online.

 The Differences In The Way Men And Women Shop Online

 1. Men Shop On Mobile Devices More Than Women Do

 Research conducted by BI Intelligence found that although women typically control approximately 80% of household spending in the US, men drive nearly as much online spending as women.